robweber/ha-betabrite-sign/README.md

 __Home Assistant__

 The Home Assistant type is a polling variable that updates on a given interval.
 Data will be updated each time the polling interval is hit and the resulting string sent to the sign, wherever it is used in a message.
-Jinja templating can be used within the `data` field to process Home Assistant entities.
+Home Assistant templates are used to format the results directly in Home Assistant.
 Examples of this are shown below.

-When using templating all entities are sent to the templating engine wrapped in a special `vars` variable.
-Entities are accessed by their name such as `vars['sensor.name']['state']`.
-For attributes you can use `vars['sensor.name']['attributes']['attribute_name']`.
-Using the [Developer Tools](https://www.home-assistant.io/docs/tools/dev-tools/) area of Home Assistant you can quickly see what information is available for a particular entity.
+The Home Assistant [Developer Tools](https://www.home-assistant.io/docs/tools/dev-tools/) area should be used to create the template string you need so it can be cut/pasted into the yaml configuration.
+This should get you the exact syntax you need to render your variable in Home Assistant and have the results displayed on the sign.

 ```
 variables:
   # a simple example that just shows the state of an entity
   show_state:
     type: home_assistant
-    # list of entities that this variable needs to load, use the HA entity name
-    entities:
-      - sensor.name
     # the text to be sent to the display
-    text: "This entity is: {{ vars['sensor.name']['state'] }}"  # show the state of this entity
+    template: "This entity is: {{ states('sensor.name' }}"  # show the state of this entity
     # this is the text shown when the program first loads, before the entity is polled
     startup: "No data yet"
     # how often, in seconds, to update this variable